evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 (note: all fields can be expanded by project variables with the exception of `auto_update`)

 -   `name`: alias to refer to the module
--   `branch`: the branch of the module to use in the project
+-   `branch`: the branch of the module to use in the project.
+These can be [expansions](Project-Configuration-Files#expansions)
 -   `repo`: the git repository of the module
--   `prefix`: the path prefix to use for the module
+-   `prefix`: the path prefix to use for the module.
+These can be [expansions](Project-Configuration-Files#expansions)
 -   `ref`: the git commit hash to use for the module in the project (if not specified, defaults to the latest revision that existed at the time of the Evergreen version creation)